Fredericton’s Housing Fuelling Growth

 Fredericton is the first 5G City in Atlantic Canada – powered by Rogers 5G.

-Connectivity is just one of the metrics Maclean’s used in their list this year.
+Connectivity is just one of the metrics Maclean’s used in their list in 2021.
 The others were taxes, crime, weather and health, and, of course, housing.

 "It’s also on amenities.
 We take it for granted what we have here until people look at us remotely in this beautiful city," O’Brien said.